johnMinelli/CoordinatedQMIX/thesis/raw/reading notes.md

 ### (5)
-- **Communication Efficiency in Multi-Agent Systems** Talk about ACL message format for communication and how these can be integrated in a robotic context in a way to have bettr efficency.
+- **Communication Efficiency in Multi-Agent Systems** Talk about ACL message format for communication and how these can be integrated in a robotic context in a way to have better efficency.
 Use a second channel of communication called backchannel.
 It is interesting for the discussion about the necessity of a structure in the message which can be contrapposta all'uso di un messaggio in the continue space.

 ### (5)
 - **Adversarial Attacks On Multi-Agent Communication**